Monroe J. and Shirley Brockbank Paxman collection on Academy Square, 1989-2004

 From the Collection:

-Monroe Paxman was born on April 7, 1919, to Achsa Eggerston Paxman and William Monroe Paxman.
+Monroe Paxman was born on April 7, 1919 to Achsa Eggerston Paxman and William Monroe Paxman.
 In 1942, he married Shirley Brockbank.
 They have seven children.
-Paxman served as a judge on the 4th District Juvenile Court from 1953-1969 and then taught at Brigham Young University beginning in 1984, where he was awarded the Abraham O. Smoot Award.
-He helped to run the McCurdy Historical Doll Museum with his wife for twenty-five years.
-He was also instrumental in protecting Academy Square.
+Paxman received his JD from the University of Utah and served as a judge on the 4th District Juvenile Court from 1953 to 1969.
+He taught at Brigham Young University beginning in 1984, where he was awarded the Abraham O. Smoot Award.
+Paxman helped to run the McCurdy Historical Doll Museum with his wife for twenty-five years.
+He was also instrumental in saving Provo's Academy Square.

 Biographical History